German Wirehaired Pointer (GWP)

 Disadvantages:

-Needs lots of daily exercise and mental stimulation
+- Requires extensive daily exercise and mental stimulation

-May become destructive or vocal if bored
+- Can become destructive if bored or under-exercised